EFWob/RetroRadio/README.md

 already work.

 If not, it is time for some debugging.
 There are two properties, that are concerned with debugging:
-- The property _info_ shows the settings of the input (no argument needed).
+- The property _info_ shows the settings of the Input (no argument needed).
-- The property _show = TimeInSeconds_ starts a cyclic output of the readout of the input. _TimeInSeconds_ is the distance between two observations in seconds.
+- The property _show = TimeInSeconds_ starts a cyclic output of the readout of the Input. _TimeInSeconds_ is the distance between two observations in seconds.
   If TimeInSeconds is 0 or not given, the output on Serial will stop.
   > The output will show regardless of the setting of DEBUG.
 If you want to concentrate on the Input-information, you probably want to stop all other output
     by entering the command _debug=0_ first.
   > If _show_ is not zero, information will also show if events are happening (changes or clicks).
 So _show=3000_ can also be useful, if you want to debug
-    for events. _show=1_ is useful if you want to monitor an input continuously (e. g. for deriving a _map_ for that input).
+    for events. _show=1_ is useful if you want to monitor an Input continuously (e. g. for deriving a _map_ for that Input).

 If you enter the command _in.vol=info_ you should read: